-It’s very easy to to focus on tangible changes that you can see by your own eyes.
+It’s very easy to focus on tangible changes that you can see with your own eyes.

 For example, to feel better you may want to break up that relationship, lose some weight, or you may have promised yourself to finally start planning your family’s weekly meals better.

 It’s very common to think that change is about what you could DO differently to get the results that you can see (and others can see).

 It’s true, ultimately it’s about what you take action on…